skilld-labs/kaizer/scripts/theme-generator/README.md

 Our plans are to create contrib starterkit theme and put it on drupal.org, so you will be able to generate sub-theme using
 [this php script](https://www.drupal.org/docs/core-modules-and-themes/core-themes/starterkit-theme)
 or drush.
-However this functionality isn't done yet.
+However these functionalities aren't done yet.

 But already today you can generate your new drupal theme with our generator using:
 1. `npx @skilld/kaizer-theme-generator`